skywind3000/zvi/README.md

 # Z-VI

-Smallest Vi-clone Text Editor for Windows (62KB) that runs in terminal.
+Smallest Vi-clone Text Editor for Windows (62KB) that runs in terminal and SSH sessions.

 ## Features